paldepind/flyd/README.md

 ### Modules

+If you're created a module for Flyd open an issue or send a pull request and it will be added to this list.

 * [flyd-filter](https://github.com/paldepind/flyd-filter) – Filter values from stream based on predicate.
-* [flyd-lift](https://github.com/paldepind/flyd-lift) – Maps a function takin multiple paramters over that amount of streams.
+* [flyd-lift](https://github.com/paldepind/flyd-lift) – Maps a function taking _n_ paramters over _n_ streams.
-* [flyd-flatmap](https://github.com/paldepind/flyd-flatmap) – Maps a function over a stream of streams.
+* [flyd-flatmap](https://github.com/paldepind/flyd-flatmap) – Maps a function over a stream of streams and flattens the result to a single stream.
-* [flyd-keepwhen](https://github.com/paldepind/flyd-keepwhen) – Keeps values from a stream when another stream is true.
+* [flyd-keepwhen](https://github.com/paldepind/flyd-keepwhen) – Keep values from one stream only when another stream is true.
 * [flyd-obj](https://github.com/paldepind/flyd-obj) – Functions for working with stream in objects.
 * [flyd-sampleon](https://github.com/paldepind/flyd-sampleon) – Samples from a stream every time an event occurs on another stream.
-* [flyd-reducemerge](https://github.com/paldepind/flyd-reducemerge) – Merge and reduce several streams into one.
+* [flyd-scanmerge](https://github.com/paldepind/flyd-scanmerge) – Merge and scan several streams into one.
 * Time related
   * [flyd-aftersilence](https://github.com/paldepind/flyd-aftersilence) – Buffers values from a source stream in an array and emits it after a specified duration of silience from the source stream.
   * [flyd-inlast](https://github.com/paldepind/flyd-inlast) - Creates a stream with emits a list of all values from the source stream that where emitted in a specified duration.